-Having a conviction on your record makes it less likely that you will be hired for a job, promoted, approved for housing, or be able to obtain grants or certain licenses.
+Having a conviction on your record makes it less likely that you will be hired for a job, promoted, approved for housing, or able to obtain grants or certain licenses.
 If you appear in any court as a witness, the opposing party may ask you about your past criminal record, calling your credibility and your testimony into question.

-Be aware, however, that even if your criminal record is sealed it may possibly be accessed by law enforcement agencies, prosecutors, judges and select other agencies, especially if you commit another crime and are facing sentencing.
+Be aware, however, that even if your criminal record is sealed, it may possibly be accessed by law enforcement agencies, prosecutors, judges, and other select agencies, especially if you commit another crime and are facing sentencing.

 After a conviction record is sealed, you no longer need to list the conviction on employment applications.
-Once your criminal record is expunged (sealed) you can legally and truthfully answer that you have no record.
+Once your criminal record is expunged (sealed), you can legally and truthfully answer that you have no record.
 It’s as if the arrest and conviction never took place.
-There are a few exceptions under Ohio’s Record Sealing law, namely involving day care centers, schools, hospitals, nursing homes and certain government positions.
+There are a few exceptions under Ohio’s Record Sealing law, namely, involving daycare centers, schools, hospitals, nursing homes, and certain government positions.

 For a misdemeanor criminal conviction, you need to wait one year after the final discharge from your court sentence.
-For a felony criminal conviction you need to wait three years after the final discharge from your court sentence.
+For a felony criminal conviction, you need to wait three years after the final discharge from your court sentence.
 A final discharge for record sealing purposes takes place once you have: (1) served any court-ordered jail time, parole or probation; (2) completed all required community service; (3) paid all fines and court costs; and (4) finished all other court-ordered obligations of your court sentence.

-Our fee covers the preparation, drafting and filing of the Record Sealing petition as well as attendance at one court appearance, which is usually the only court appearance required.
+Our fee covers the preparation, drafting, and filing of the Record Sealing petition as well as attendance at one court appearance, which is usually the only court appearance required.

-If there are complications, or multiple court appearances required, additional fees would then apply.
+If there are complications or multiple court appearances required, additional fees would then apply.
 If there are additional fees beyond the initial retainer, the client would be advised before the fee is charged.

 Contact us at 330-296-8000 (Ravenna Office), or 330-686-2890 (Stow Office) for a quote right over the phone and to discuss how we can help you with your expungement.
 We can also answer any questions you may have about whether you meet the qualifications.